 Second Chance is the result of widespread community support spearheaded by Partnerships for a Healthier Arlington, a ten year (2008-2017) NACCHO project.
 It is a collaborative community effort that includes students, parents/guardians, school administrators, police, the juvenile justice system and health and medical professionals.
 Program developers conducted focus groups, met with other jurisdictions, and engaged students, counselors, teachers and school officials, the judicial system, public health and public safety officials, the Commonwealth’s Attorney and, most importantly, parents.

-Second Chance partners include Arlington Public Schools; Arlington County Government—Police, Fire and Human Services; Arlington Juvenile and Domestic Courts; the Partnership for a Healthier Arlington; the Arlington Partnership for Children, Youth and Families; the Arlington READY Coalition; The Century Council and Northern Virginia Family Services.
+Second Chance partners include Arlington Public Schools; Arlington County Government—Police, Fire and Human Services; Arlington Juvenile and Domestic Courts; the Partnership for a Healthier Arlington; the Arlington Partnership for Children, Youth and Families; the Arlington READY Coalition; The Century Council and Transitions - the process of change.